 Connect Business is a free annual conference and exhibition which aims to encourage networking and local sourcing in Gloucestershire.

 2018 was the eighth year the event had been hosted by Cheltenham Connect, a voluntary business community group.

 For both visitors and exhibitors our fantastic line up of speakers included representatives from Spirax Sarco, and the new John Lewis.
 We also heard from Alex Chalk MP and Adam Starkey from GFirst LEP.
 Tim Atkins from Cheltenham Borough Council also explored opportunity and innovation in association with the delivery of GCHQ’s innovation centre - and what this could mean for the future of the region.

 in 2018 more than 180 people visited the Pavillion, in Up Hatherley, to browse 25 stalls from local businesses, and hear talks on different aspects of marketing and business.

 Co-organiser Belinda Wilson, Cheltenham Connect SkillSpace Group Leader, said: “The eighth Connect Business Day was a great success.

 “The initial feedback has shown that attendees and standholders rated the day very highly and a good number of business connections were made, as well as business done on the day.”

 “One of the main strengths of the day is that it has a very informal feel, which is encouraged by the fact that it is a real community event as Cheltenham Connect is a voluntary group.”

-Nigel Knowlman, director of the Business Kitchen, has been to the event for the last three years.
+Nigel Knowlman, director of the Business Kitchen, has been to the event for the last four years.